-In this quick tutorial you’ll learn how to draw a gila monster in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Gila Monster in 7 easy steps - great for kids and novice artists.

 Interesting Facts about Gila Monsters